manateeit/rools/memory-bank/progress.md

   - Web interface guide with detailed explanations of all features
   - CLI guide with command reference and examples
   - Trading strategies guide explaining available strategies and their parameters
+- Production deployment has been set up:
+  - Created production deployment script with support for multiple platforms (Vercel, Heroku, AWS, GCP)
+  - Added command-line options for customizing deployment
+  - Created production environment file template with all required variables
+  - Added support for analytics, monitoring, email, rate limiting, caching, and CDN
-- The project is now ready for production deployment
+- The project is now complete and ready for use!